home-assistant/home-assistant.io/source/_components/xs1.markdown

 ## {% linkable_title Supported Device Types %}

 <p class='note warning'>
-This component currently only covers part of the device types supported by the XS1 gateway, unsupported types are simply ignored.
+This integration currently only covers part of the device types supported by the XS1 gateway, unsupported types are simply ignored.
 </p>

 ### {% linkable_title Sensors %}